 Kindergarten Open House

-In addition to Shadow Day, prospective kindergarten parents are invited to a Kindergarten Open House from 4:00-6:00pm on Monday, February 5.
+In addition to Shadow Day, prospective kindergarten families are invited to a Kindergarten Open House from 4:00-6:00pm on Monday, February 5.

 If you have other questions, or if these meeting and tour times do not work for you, please call the school at 812-935-5003 or email firstname.lastname@example.org.
 Click here for details about the enrollment process.
 Click here for the latest information about public meetings or school tours.